dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk.md

 To create choropleth maps `.kmz` files that have the boundaries are required
 `! geom`: Link indexed data with the polygonal data from the KMZ files

-### Transforming Commands

-`| chart`
-Over clause defines x-axis
-By clause adds granularity (Multi-series plot)
-Over clause with 2 fields will be treated as a multi-series plot

-`| timechart`
-Charts where time is always the x-axis
-The output is always buckets over the time range (Span to change bucket)
-For a 60 min search the span is default 1 min
-For a 24 hour search the span is default 30 min

 ### Knowledge Objects